Omar Alejandro Loera

 PhD working title:

-Approaching Mexico's foreign policy through role theory: Making sense of Mexico's place in the world.
+Approaching Mexico's foreign policy: Making sense of Mexico's place in the world.

 - MSc in International Relations (2014), University of Bristol, United Kingdom.

 Dissertation: “Mexico’s bilateral relation with the United States:

 Opportunities and constraints for Mexican foreign policy from the year

 - Graduate Certificate on U.S.-Mexico border studies, Colegio de la Frontera Norte; School of Global Policy & Strategy-UC San Diego (2017).

 - B.A. in International Relations (2012), Tecnologico de Monterrey, Mexico.